Discontinuous versus Continuous Models

 What is the difference between distinct element and discrete element?

 Many finite element, boundary element and Lagrangian finite difference programs have interface elements or “slide lines” that enable them to model a discontinuous material to some extent.
-However, their formulation is usually restricted in one or more of the following ways:
+However, their formulation usually is restricted in one or more of the following ways:

-- The logic may break down when many intersecting interfaces are used;
+- The logic may break down when many intersecting interfaces are used

-- The formulation may be limited to small displacements and/or rotation (such programs are usually adapted from existing continuum programs).
+- The formulation may be limited to small displacements and/or rotation (such programs usually are adapted from existing continuum programs)

 The name “discrete element method” applies to a computer program only if it:

-- Recognizes new contacts automatically as the calculation progresses.
+- Recognizes new contacts automatically as the calculation progresses

 Without the first attribute, the model cannot reproduce some important mechanisms in a discontinuous medium; without the second, the model is limited to small numbers of bodies for which the interactions are known in advance.
 The term “distinct element method” was coined by Cundall and Strack (1979) to refer to the particular discrete element scheme that uses deformable contacts and an explicit, time-domain solution of the original equations of motion (not the transformed, modal equations).